hagenw/sphinxcontrib-katex/CONTRIBUTING.rst

 using Sphinx_.
 You can install it and a few other necessary packages with::

-   pip install -r doc/requirements.txt --user
+   pip install -r doc/requirements.txt

 To create the HTML pages, use::

-   python setup.py build_sphinx
+   python -m sphinx doc/ build/sphinx/ -b html

-The generated files will be available in the directory ``build/sphinx/html/``.
+The generated files will be available in the directory ``build/sphinx/``.

 It is also possible to automatically check if all links are still valid::

-   python setup.py build_sphinx -b linkcheck
+   python -m sphinx doc/ build/sphinx/ -b linkcheck

 .. _Sphinx: http://sphinx-doc.org/